senx/pywarp/README.md

 # Fetching data options

-Data points in the Warp10 platform follow a geo time series data model (geo location information is optional).
+Data points in the Warp 10 platform follow a Geo Time Series data model (geo location information is optional).
-The Pywarp library provides various functions to fetch and represent these data points using dataframes:
+The PyWarp library provides various functions to fetch and represent these data points using dataframes:

 - **`pywarp.fetch`**: returns a single dataframe where each row represents a single data point.
 - **`pywarp.sfetch`**: returns a list of dataframes, with each dataframe representing a distinct (geo) time series.